ragul-n/ragul-n.github.io/_posts/2025-03-16-Trumpflation-is-much-worse-than-inflation.md

 [^2]: yes, macroeconomics is hard.

-[^3]: I mean it.
-I would like to have a strong job market when I graduate next year.
+[^3]: I believe this is highly unlikely for the reason I explained in the previous section.